 This summer only service gets you into the heart of the Mourne Mountains from the Co.
 Down town of Newcastle itself.
 When I last had a look, there were five daily services so it looks like a useful proposition when it comes to walking through these appealing hills.
 It’s not a fast way to travel but you wouldn’t want to rush things around these parts anyway.

-It might be because of its size but England hasn’t got a solid express coach backbone to its bus network quite like Scotland or Éire.
-The shortfall has been made up by longer local bus services, of which quite a few are to be found listed here. all of these services have a local feel to them but they cover longer distances too and that’s one of the criteria that I use to decide what is and isn’t a trunk service.
-Nevertheless, it is a tricky distinction to apply in England so this list is bound to alter if ever I change my mind on the classification of any entry.
+It might be because of its size, but England hasn’t got a solid express coach backbone to its bus network quite like Scotland or Éire.
+The shortfall has been made up by longer local bus services, of which quite a few are to be found listed here.
+All of these services have a local feel to them, yet they cover longer distances too and that’s one of the criteria that I use to decide what is and isn’t a trunk service.
+Nevertheless, it is a tricky distinction to apply in England, so this list is bound to alter if ever I change my mind on the classification of any entry.

 1/X1 Liverpool - Birkenhead - Ellesmere Port - Cheshire Oaks - Chester

-These combine to offer a service level that is very frequent with one bus every ten minutes during Monday to Saturday daytime hours and a half-hourly service during the evenings of those days.
-On Sundays and bank holidays, there is one bus every twenty minutes during daytime hours and this decreases to a half-hourly frequency for the evening time.
-That the total travel time is around two hours makes it all the more impressive even if trains surely are the faster way to travel from major towns.
-With buses, what matters is getting to the and from the places between these.
+These combine to offer a service level that is frequent with one bus every twenty minutes during daytime hours and an hourly service during the evenings of those days.
+That the total travel time is nearly two hours makes it all the more impressive even if trains surely are the faster way to travel from major towns.
+With buses, what matters is getting to and from the places between these.

-Because Leek has some fine hill country to its north and bus services to there from Macclesfield, this service is of some interest to me.
-Its frequency is hourly on all seven days of the week with daily coverage extending from early morning to early evening.
+Because Leek has some fine hill country to its north and bus services to there from Macclesfield, these services are of some interest to me.
+Their frequencies are hourly, with service 16 running every day of the week and service 18 running from Monday to Saturday, and daily coverage extending from early morning to early evening.

 37: Bath - Bitton - Longwell Green - Hanham - Lawrence Hill - Bristol